top of page

 How can you honor and remember this day in a way that feels right and good for you?

-Gathering with family at a favorite restaurant, sharing stories and your love for her.
+1. Gathering with family at a favorite restaurant, sharing stories, and your love for her.

-Plant a tree or favorite flower in her honor.
-Our family planted a lilac tree on our properties.
-Even if I’ve moved I always plant a lilac in her honor.
+2. Plant a tree or a favorite flower in her honor.
+Our family planted a lilac tree on our property.
+Even if I’ve moved, I always plant a lilac in her honor.

-Visit a special location that she loved and spend some time reflecting on memories that you shared.
+5. Visit a special location that she loved and spend some time reflecting on your shared memories.

-Bonus: Play a favorite song in her honor.
-Joy, happiness, and playfulness get to be included in this day too.
+6. Bonus: Play a favorite song in her honor.
+Joy, happines ,and playfulness are included in this day, it too.

 Each year forward usually gets a little easier.
 Happy memories do have a way of finding their way back into your mind.
 Her smile, her laugh, her stories, and her unique qualities.

 Remember to take care of yourself.
-I've expressed this to many friends and clients over the years.
-I know I appreciated the reminders and help along the way.
+Over the years, I've expressed this to many friends and clients, and I appreciate the reminders and help.
 Nature nurtures us in the most wonderful way that can't be duplicated by a phone, monitor, or TV.
 Even if you don't feel like it, you'll thank me and yourself when you do.
-(Please make sure you're getting support in the way that you deserve and need).
+(Please make sure you're getting support in the way that you deserve and need.),

 Nature nurtures...